top of page

 Laban did not hide his anger: 'Why did you run off secretly and deceive me?
 Why didn't you tell me, so I could send you away with joy and singing to the music of timbrels and harps?
 You didn't even let me kiss my grandchildren and my daughters goodbye.
 You have done a foolish thing.
 Genesis 31:27-28

-His fear was justifiable, but Jacob in the end still had to confront his fear of men and finally learn to rely only on God's protection.
-God brought him to a place where there was nowhere to run, there was nowhere to hide.
+His fear was justifiable, but in the end, Jacob still had to confront his fear of men and finally learn to rely only on God's protection.
+God brought him to a place where there was nowhere to run, nowhere to hide.

 Jacob's anger was stirred when his integrity was questioned by Laban (when Laban accused him of stealing his gods), which shows how much Jacob had changed.
-Jacob indeed had been faithful in his service, and faithful in his departure, he only took his own possessions, stealing nothing of Laban's.
+Jacob had been faithful in his service, and in his departure; he took only his possessions, stealing nothing of Laban's.
 His conscience was clear.

-However, he did not know his wife Rachel acted deceitfully and stole her father's gods.
+However, he did not know his wife Rachel had acted deceitfully and stolen her father's gods.

-Jacob passionately defended his faithful service to Laban for twenty years, defense to which Laban could not respond against.
+Jacob passionately defended his faithful service to Laban for twenty years, a defence to which Laban could not respond.
 This is a boldness we have not seen in Jacob before.

 It is evident that during his time with Laban, God had changed Jacob's character.

-Laban on the other side, was an idolater, who worshiped other gods.
+Laban, on the other side, was an idolater who worshipped other gods.

-His character was not changed by the God of his own forefathers (the God of Nahor, his grandfather) but his evil character was restrained by God.
+His character was not changed by the God of his own forefathers (the God of Nahor, his grandfather), but his evil nature was restrained by God.

-Laban did not trust Jacob, but he knew enough about the God of his forefathers, he knew he could trust God.
+Laban intended to harm Jacob, and he had the power to do it, but God stopped him.
+Laban did not trust Jacob, but he knew enough about the God of his forefathers to trust God.

-He trusted that the God who spoke to him in a dream, would keep watch between him and Jacob.
+He trusted that the God who spoke to him in a dream would keep watch between him and Jacob:' May the Lord keep watch between you and me when we are away from each other...'

-Laban reminded Jacob that even if he could not see him, God would see him and the way he treated his daughters.
-His warning to Jacob was to treat his daughters well and not to take any other wives beside his daughters.
+Laban reminded Jacob that even if he could not see him, God would see the way he treated his daughters.
+His warning to Jacob was to treat his daughters well and not to take any other wives besides them.
 God was his witness.

-God brought peace in this family where envy, strife and deceitfulness once destroyed their peace.
+God brought peace in this family where envy, strife and deceitfulness had once destroyed it.

 Laban returned to Haran in peace, and this is the last we hear of Laban in the Bible.